superhandy/intro/README.md

 ### Level 7 Modal

+In this mode you have just one new keyboard shortcut available: `Alt+Enter`

-Using `Alt+Enter` you can lock the `Alt` key prefix for all other levels, so the first `Alt` is not necessary to be pressed.
-Pressing `Alt+Enter` disable the lock and you are back to the normal editing mode (where `Alt` modifier is required to execute the regular commands in all other levels).
+Pressing `Alt+Enter` you lock the `Alt` key prefix for all other levels, so the first `Alt` is not necessary to be pressed.
+Pressing `Alt+Enter` again you disable the lock and you're back to the normal editing mode (where `Alt` modifier is required to execute the regular commands in all other levels).

-* The bad thing about this is that you cannot write text on this mode (e.g. pressing `L` key means `Alt+L` instead of writting the key `L`).
+* The bad thing about this is that you cannot write text when `Alt` is locked (e.g. pressing `L` key means `Alt+L` instead of writting the key `L`).
-* The god side is that you can move easily in the file without pressing the `Alt` modifier all the time.
+* The good side is that you can move easily in the file without pressing the `Alt` modifier all the time.

-The idea of `Alt+Enter` is that depending on what you need to do you can lock the `Alt` key (for navigation) or unlocked (for editing).
+The idea of `Alt+Enter` is that depending on what you need to do you can lock the `Alt` key (for navigation) or unlock it (for editing).

 ## Text Editors